 The ability to thrive in uncomfortable will show you how resilient you are and transforming and adapting to situations in life will become easier

 The hardest part of travelling for me, as I wrote in a previous post, is parting ways with the ones you love knowing full well that your relationship is surely bound to either become worse or better and can hardly be able to stay the same.
 With that being said, while you struggle to keep your relationships on the other side afloat, you’ll find there are so many other people to mingle with on the new ground you find yourself in.
 The saying: ‘there are plenty more fish in the sea’ takes on a whole new literal meaning that might have seemed a bit far-fetched from your former reality.
 You come across so many people you would have never even imagined and because of that, your whole life takes on a whole new colour.

 Thanks to that teacher that made me fear verbs forever, I now speak Italian fluently which is a skill I’ll forever be thankful for.
 Learning to speak the language was not only useful for me to understand certain things, but it was also the portal which enabled me to be able to communicate freely with the people of the community I was initially estranged to.
-I was finally able to relate to my peers and make new friends.
+In other words, I was finally able to relate to my peers and make new friends.